-There are 37 Lambeth care homes, including nine older people's homes.
-The homes provide residential and nursing care, alongside Discharge to Assess (D2A) beds to support step-down care following hospital stays.

-- Lambeth has specialist services for people with a learning disability and/or autism include 30 supported living schemes, 5 day services, 14 care homes, outreach and Shared Lives. - The borough currently has 344 units of block supported accommodation for mental health to deliver flexible, culturally appropriate care and support. - Six extra care schemes with current capacity to support 320 individuals.
-These schemes enable individuals to remain supported at home for as long as possible with tailored care and support plans. - Lambeth has one hospice located in the borough and we also commission further specialist palliative and end of life care via another hospice located in the wider South East London subregion.
+- There are 37 Lambeth care homes, including nine older people's homes.
+The homes provide residential and nursing care, alongside Discharge to Assess (D2A) beds to support step-down care following hospital stays. - Lambeth has specialist services for people with a learning disability and/or autism include 30 supported living schemes, 5 day services, 14 care homes, outreach and Shared Lives. - The borough currently has 344 units of block supported accommodation for mental health to deliver flexible, culturally appropriate care and support. - Six extra care schemes with current capacity to support 320 individuals.
+These schemes enable individuals to remain supported at home for as long as possible with tailored care and support plans. - Lambeth has one hospice located in the north of the borough and we also commission further specialist palliative and end of life care via another hospice located in Bromley, close to the south of Lambeth.
 This is in addition to a separate contract for overnight home care for individuals with end of life care needs.